-The Authority has not been issuing equipment certificates for wired (as opposed to wireless) devices.
+The Authority has not been issuing equipment certificates for wired devices.
 This approach was taken in consideration of the Authority's focus on protecting users of licensed RF equipment.

-The Authority will not require equipment certification applications for wired equipment at this time and may adopt recognised standards for the use on fixed telecommunications networks, given the low probability of harmful interference being caused on telecommunications networks.
+The Authority will not require equipment certification applications for wired equipment at this time and may adopt recognised standards for the use on fixed telecommunications networks, given the low probability of harmful interference caused on telecommunications networks.